 Healthy Ingredient Spotlight: Dark Chocolate!

-Welcome to a new month, as well as a new feature on a key ingredient in our vegan protein and nutrition bars.
 Today we’re going to talk about the one healthy ingredient that you should have no trouble adding to your daily diet – dark chocolate!

 Darker is Better